 So many things!
 Exploring different topics.
 Discovering new information and sharing what I learn with readers.

 I write picture books and non-fiction for middle-grade readers.
 Two of my two picture books were longlisted in CANSCAIP's Writing for Children Competition (2017, 2018).
 Superpower?
-The Wearable-Tech Revolution is my first book.
-It will debut on October 18th, 2022 with Orca Book Publishers.
+The Wearable-Tech Revolution is my debut book and a Best STEM Book Winner (National Science Teaching Association & Children's Book Council).

 I also write for Sci/Why, a group blog by Canadian kids' science and technology writers.
 It’s a terrific resource for kids, teachers, families—anyone!